xkid1/dotvar/README.md

 import dotvar from 'dotvar';
 ```

-Or installing with `yarn add dotenv`
+Or installing with `yarn add dotvar`

 ## Usage